isomerpages/moe-acjc/_showcase/2024/ACSian Theatre presents The Tempest!.md

 rule and wants to take the island for himself.</p>
 <p>Both JC2s and JC1s came together to put this play together, pouring their
 hearts into making a spectacular performance with its vibrant dances and harmonious choral singing.
-The show ended with a great shebang — to rollicking tunes and joyous laughter!
+The show ended to rollicking tunes and joyous laughter!
 Not only does this performance mark the end of the JC2’s time on the stage, it also begins the transition to the JC1s taking the lead.</p>
 <p>We could not have done it without the help of our wonderful teachers:
 Mrs Geetha Creffield, Ms Michelle Wong, Mdm Baljeet Kaur, Mr Tobias Teo and Ms Annabel Tan.
 We would like to thank these amazing teachers who dedicated